gmenshi4/gmenshi4/README.md

 - 👋 Hi, I’m @gmenshi4
-- 👀 I’m interested in data anlysis
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning data analysis with R
+- 🌱 I’m currently learning data science with python
-- 💞️ I’m looking to collaborate on any projects that will help me improve my skills in data analysis
+- 💞️ I’m looking to collaborate on any projects that will help me improve my skills in data science
 - 📫 How to reach me gmenshi4@gmail.com

 <!---